 - LGBTQ Glassdoor is an opensource LGBTQ-friendly workplace directory for Hong Kong that I had started with the support of many people from Oursky, a former client

 - Open-source maps at Niche Tokyo

 - Personal & startup writing on Medium

-- Photography on Unsplash used by companies like Adobe and Xero
+- Photography on Unsplash used by companies like Adobe, Xero, and Buffer.

 I’m a Vancouver-born, Chinese-Canadian content marketing consultant, writer, and project starter.
 I run a content marketing agency based in Hong Kong, specialising in the web and mobile app development, impact investing, and startup industries.
 My mission is to share East Asia’s entrepreneurial talent and creativity with an English-speaking global audience.

 I have worked in social innovation and startup spaces in Canada, the United Kingdom, Hong Kong, and Japan.
 Some of the organisations I’ve contributed to are TEDxYouth@HongKong as a founding team member, SOW Asia, LearnLab China (光合空間) to create accelerator programs in Hong Kong and China, LaunchPilots (領創派) and MakerBay (工匠灣), Hong Kong’s first makerspace.